How to Hire a YouTube Channel Manager - And What They Can Do For You

 Once you’ve settled on a candidate for the job, you can add them as a channel manager in YouTube Studio.

-Under Settings, click on Permissions and then Invite.
+Under Settings, click on Permissions and then Invite (see the picture below).
 Then, you can enter the email address of your new team member, and select the type of access you want to grant them.

 Depending on the tasks they’ll be assigned, you’ll want to make them either a manager, an editor, or an editor with limited permissions.

 Did you create a new YouTube channel from your existing account?
-Then you’re likely using a brand account.
+Then you’re likely using what Google calls a brand account.
 If you try to set channel permissions in Studio, you’ll see the following screen instead:

 Brand accounts only have owner and manager roles, unlike the more fine-grained permissions that Studio makes available.
 That’s very useful if you want a trusted manager to have broad control over the channel, and it also gets around some of the limitations of Studio permissions.